DaehwanKimLab/centrifuge/MANUAL.markdown

 As the GenBank database is incomplete (i.e., many more genomes remain to be identified and added), and reads have sequencing errors, classification programs including Centrifuge often report many false assignments.
 In order to perform more conservative analyses, users may want to discard assignments for reads having a matching length (8th column in the output of Centrifuge) of 40% or lower.
 It may be also helpful to use a score (4th column) for filtering out some assignments.
 Our future research plans include working on developing methods that estimate confidence scores for assignments.

+### Kraken-style report

+`centrifuge-kreport` can be used to make a Kraken-style report from the Centrifuge output including taxonomy information:

+`centrifuge-kreport -x <centrifuge index> <centrifuge out file>`

 Inspecting the Centrifuge index